GirishWangikar/ECE558_HW_01/README.md

 # ECE558_HW_01
-Find Digital Signature of your student ID
+Find Digital Signature of your student ID in an image.